Chris-Elce/ask-the-doc-app/README.md

 2. LangChain processes the two input elements.
 First, it splits the input document into chunks, creates embedding vectors, and stores them in the embeddings database (i.e., the vector store).
-Then it applies the user-provided question to the Question Answering chain so that the LLM can answer the question:
+Then it applies the user-provided question to the Question Answering chain so that the LLM can answer the question.